Korean BBQ Chicken Tacos for your next Taco Tuesday: succulent, so tasty, juicy, and delicious.

-Yes it’s taco Tuesday and the creative juices were flowing creating a soft corn tortilla tacos with Asian flairs and spices.
-I love tacos, a fun food at any table and one that has come a long way since my first taco at A&W when they had waitresses on roller skates bringing your food to your car on a tray and rest it on your car window.
+Yes, it's taco Tuesday and the creative juices were flowing creating soft corn tortilla tacos with Asian flairs and spices.
+I love tacos, fun food at any table and one that has come a long way since my first taco at A&W when they had waitresses on roller skates bringing your food to your car on a tray and rest it on your car window.
 Such great times eating those crispy hard shell tacos filled with ground beef, loads of cheddar cheese and shredded lettuce, tomato and some spicy salsa and sauce.

-Well today with cooking and culinary cultures evolving tremendously we have tacos turning heads everywhere.
+Well, today with cooking and culinary cultures evolving tremendously we have tacos turning heads everywhere.
 I have had tuna tacos, lobster and shrimp tacos, vegetarian seitan tacos, all incredibly good.

 Today being Taco Tuesday I wanted to create something different.
 Something that I had never created before.
-So into the think tank I went and out of it I came with the idea of Korean BBQ in mind.
-I don’t know about you but when I ever am close to a Korean restaurant and smell their BBQ going with all those spice scents in the air, I am always left with the craving to get a nice skewer of chicken or beef or shrimp.
+So into the think tank I went and out of it, I came with the idea of Korean BBQ in mind.
+I don't know about you but when I ever am close to a Korean restaurant and smell their BBQ going with all those spice scents in the air, I am always left with the craving to get a nice skewer of chicken or beef or shrimp.
 It just so happened that a while back I was at a Korean grocery store and saw a jar of a Korean BBQ sauce that looked pretty interesting and so I purchased it not knowing what I was going to do with it, so on the pantry shelf it went, and today we are going to crack that jar open and marinate some skinless chicken thighs for a good day.
 This will definitely intensify that flavoring into the flesh of the chicken.

 Taco Tacos!
 Ole!